Rotvie/ajatt/README.md

 [MPV](https://mpv.io/) is a powerful, open-source media player appreciated for its cross-platform capabilities, customization, and scripting options.
 With its light design and wide compatibility with various media formats, it is a favored choice for many.

 One of the notable features of MPV is its seamless integration with [yt-dlp](https://github.com/yt-dlp/yt-dlp), an enhanced fork of youtube-dl.
 This integration allows users to directly stream videos from platforms like YouTube as well as download content.
+You can find my configuration for yt-dlp in the `yt-dlp` folder.

 For language learning, MPV's scripting capacity is a valuable asset.
 By incorporating Lua scripts, you can tailor MPV to boost your learning experience with additional functionalities.
-The `mpv` folder in this repository includes the Lua scripts that I utilize for this purpose.
+The `mpv` folder in this repository includes my current configuration of MPV.

 ### Dictionaries
 Learning Japanese becomes significantly easier with the help of dictionaries, especially JP-JP ones.